- Garden / Landscaping / Patio — 253

 It is a tricky decision deciding which material to opt for but one of the best is undoubtedly bathroom floor tiles.

-Many people decide to opt for carpet, laminate flooring or lino material but these all have their downsides.
+Many people decide to opt for carpet, laminate flooring, or lino material but these all have their downsides.

-Laminate works well most of the time and is one of the more appealing types if bathroom flooring, but as it is wood when it is faced with water, it is an accident waiting to happen.
+Laminate works well most of the time and is one of the more appealing types of bathroom flooring, but as it is wood when it is faced with water, it is an accident waiting to happen.
 Wet or damp wood could cause a disaster and will mean you will need to replace the flooring within a few months after excessive use.

 Lino is a common bathroom flooring option but it can get extremely slippery after a bath or shower.
 It can be very thin too, which means it isn’t as durable as other materials.
 This cheap and cheerful option will not last as long as other flooring types but it is a quick and simple installation which is why many people choose it for their bathrooms.

 Everything that other flooring types and materials lack, bathroom floor tiles have in the bucket loads.
-Bathroom floor tiles are extremely durable which is paramount for a sturdy and long-lasting flooring.
+Bathroom floor tiles are extremely durable which is paramount for sturdy and long-lasting flooring.
 The last thing you want to be doing is replacing the floor a year after installing it.

 As we mentioned previously, the flooring is a crucial aspect to the general maintenance and usage of your bathroom.
-Having a floor that lasts the distance, doesn’t cost a fortune, looks great and is easy to clean is difficult to find but with bathroom floor tiling, you could have found your match.
+Having a floor that lasts the distance, doesn’t cost a fortune, looks great, and is easy to clean is difficult to find but with bathroom floor tiling, you could have found your match.